Brandon Crawford Preview, Player Props: Giants vs. Rockies

-On Saturday, Brandon Crawford (.154 slugging percentage in past 10 games, with zero home runs) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 9:05 PM ET.
+On Sunday, Brandon Crawford (batting .148 in his past 10 games) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 8:10 PM ET.

-He reached base in his only plate appearance in his last appearance against the Rockies.
+In his most recent game he had a one-hit showing (1-for-4) against the Rockies.

 Brandon Crawford Game Info & Props vs. the Rockies